rncm-prism/PRiSM-MusicGestureRecognition/README.md

 ### Fine-tuning

-Click the `Setting` button to open the setting window where you can find adjustable parameters.
+Click the `Setting` button to open the setting window where you can find adjustable parameters. \
-** will add parameter description here later **
+** will add parameter descriptions here later **

 ### OSC setting